pganssle/python-build/docs/source/index.rst

 ``python -m pep517.build``
 --------------------------

-``python -m pep517.build`` will invoke pip_ to install missing dependencies, ``python-build`` is *stricly* a build tool, it does not do any sort of dependency management.
-If the dependencies are not met, the build will fail.
+``python-build`` implements a CLI tailored to end users. ``python -m pep517.build`` *"implements essentially the simplest possible frontend tool, to exercise and illustrate how the core functionality can be used"*.

 Custom Behaviors